piotrmurach/tty-config/README.md

 ## Features

-* Read & write configurations in YAML, JSON, TOML and other formats
+* Read & write configurations in YAML, JSON, TOML formats
 * Simple interface for setting and fetching values for deeply nested keys
 * Merging of configuration options from other hashes